yum-food/Tooner/README.md

 2. Does it work?

-I think so?
+Yes.

 3. Is it optimized?

-Sort of.
+Somewhat.

 I use static keywords on every feature, so you don't pay for anything you don't use.
 I use branchless programming wherever appropriate.
-Dynamic branches are only used where I either know they won't cause thread divergence, or where they can't be avoided.
+I do make extensive use of dynamic branching where I know it won't induce thread divergence.

-I'd like to strike a balance between performance and readability.
-Since it's mostly for *my* use, I don't feel a need to make it totally optimal.
+The goal is to strike a balance between performance and readability.
+Golfing away nanoseconds is not something I want to spend my limited time on Earth doing.

 4. Demos?

-This avatar uses it: [gumroad](https://yumfood.gumroad.com/l/lychee).

-I'm working on a world but haven't published yet.

-Will update this section with real demos later.
+TODO.
+See the screenshot at the top of the page for now.